HazyResearch/meerkat/docs/source/start/walkthrough.md

 cell()
 ```

-Using the lazy indexer and one of the following indexing schemes, we can also access a **subset** of a `LambdaColumn`, returning a smaller `LambdaColumn`.
+Using the lazy indexer and one of the following indexing schemes, we can also access a **subset** of a `DeferredColumn`, returning a smaller `DeferredColumn`.
 - **Slice indexing**: _e.g._ `column[4:10]`
 - **Integer array indexing**: _e.g._ `column[[0, 4, 6, 11]]`
 - **Boolean array indexing**: _e.g._ `column[np.array([True, False, False ..., True, False])]`